#RelationshipGoals Creating Shared Meaning

-Not to be cliché, but the beginning of the year is a great opportunity to pause and take stock of where things are at in various areas of your life and to consider how close they are to how you would like them to be.
-In a previous blog, we explored the concept of creating shared meaning in your relationship through discussing rituals, roles, goals and symbols.m with your partner.
-In this blog, we will explore creating #RelationshipGoals in 2020.
+Not to be clichĆ©, but the beginning of the year is a great opportunity to pause and take stock of where things are at in various areas of your life and to consider how close they are to how you would like them to be.
+In a previous blog, we explored the concept of creating shared meaning in your relationship through discussing rituals, roles, goals and symbols with your partner.
+In this blog, we’ll explore creating #RelationshipGoals

 Have you ever considered making New Year’s resolutions for your relationship?
-It’s not uncommon for individuals to resolve to improve their relationship with their significant other in the year ahead, as secure attachment is associated with improved overall well-being.
-When you can become intentional about what the improvements in your relationship would look like by creating smart goals, you can increase the likelihood of cultivating positive change.
+It’s not unusual to want to improve your relationship in the year ahead.
+Plus, secure attachment is associated with improved overall well-being.
+When you can become intentional about what the improvements in your relationship would actually look like, you can increase the likelihood of cultivating positive change.

 Tip: Think SMART